 What this means for law firms: Focus less on producing the greatest amount of content and more on crafting the greatest quality attorney marketing content… and then pushing that out to the right audiences.
-Think James Publishing and Attorney Marketing’s 100-page book (branded with your name and biography) handed out at your office or targeted drip email campaigns sent through the James Legal CRM.
+Think James Attorney Marketing’s 100-page book (branded with your name and biography) handed out at your office or targeted drip email campaigns sent through the James Legal CRM.

 Additionally, migrate to systems that streamline your marketing efforts while cutting unnecessary costs, so that every dollar is spent on effective development and promotion strategies.
 The James Legal CRM…